-Significant traffic disruptions are expected during the 18-day construction period on the following roadways:
+Significant traffic disruptions are expected during the 16-day construction period on the following roadways:

 The road closures and bridge reconstruction will also impact transit service.
 The MBTA Green Line Boston College “B” branch will be replaced with buses between Packard’s Corner and Kenmore Square.
 Inbound trips to downtown Boston will require passengers on the ‘B” branch to transfer from a train to a bus at Babcock Street station and then from the bus back to a train at Blandford Street Station.

-MBTA commuter rail will operate on normal schedules during the week but will be unavailable during the weekends of July 29-30th and August 5-6th.
+MBTA commuter rail will operate on normal schedules during the week but will be unavailable during some weekends.

 Traffic and transit disruptions will significantly impact travel between the Longwood Area and the following areas: